azoff/nuc/pdf/prompts/parse_opportunity.md

 }
 ```

 All Answer text should be as short as possible, and cite the chunk that they derive their answers from in the Answer chunk field.
 Each chunk number is found at the beginning of each search result chunk.
-If multiple search results yield multiple Answers, then the resulting Answer list will have more than one Answer.
 Only include information found in the results and don't add any additional information.
 Make sure the answer is correct and don't output false content.
 Ignore outlier search results that have nothing to do with the question.
 Only answer what is asked and answer step-by-step.

 Query:
 ```typescript